Due: Tuesday Nov 11 before 9:00 pm

 Specifications

-There are two classes in this project.
-The class SQueue has a member variable of type Post.
+There are three classes in this project.
+The class Region has a member variable of type Crop.
+The class Irrigator has a member of class Region.

 The implementation of this class is provided to you.
 You are not allowed to modify the class.
-This class stores the following information about a post:
+This class stores the following information about a crop:

 Priority Functions

-A priority function is a user defined function that can use the information in the class Post to determine a priority value for a post.
+A priority function is a user defined function that can use the information in the class Crop to determine a priority value for a crop.
 Two example functions are provided in the driver.cpp file.
-You can define your own priority functions.
 In fact, different plants may have different criteria for this purpose.
 The ability of using different functions allows us to adapt to different priority algorithms.
 The heap can accept a prioritization function.
 This is accomplished by passing a function pointer to the constructor.
-The function pointer is the address of a function that will be used to compute the priority for posts.
-The function must take an Post object as input and must return an integer priority value.
+The function pointer is the address of a function that will be used to compute the priority for crops.
+The function must take an Crop object as input and must return an integer priority value.
 A typedef for the function pointer is provided for you in the header file:

-typedef int (*prifn_t)(const Post&);This says that prifn_t is a pointer to a function that takes a Post& argument.
+typedef int (*prifn_t)(const Crop&);This says that prifn_t is a pointer to a function that takes a Crop& argument.

 Note: The implementation of this function is provided to you.
 You do not need to modify it.